json-api-dotnet/JsonApiDotNetCore/docs/usage/openapi-client.md

 # [Kiota](#tab/kiota)

-Use `HeadersInspectionHandlerOption` to gain access to response headers.
+Use `HeadersInspectionHandlerOption` to gain access to HTTP response headers.
 For example:

 ```c#
 var headerInspector = new HeadersInspectionHandlerOption